Pearl Milling Company's new ads remind customers it used to be Aunt Jemima — without mentioning the racist brand - KESQ

 Pearl Milling Company unveiled a new ad campaign this week to remind pancake and syrup lovers that although the brand changed its name from Aunt Jemima earlier this year, it still tastes the same.

-Aunt Jemima isn’t mentioned in two of Pearl Milling Company’s new commercials, one of which aired Monday.
-But parent company PepsiCo said reminding customers that the brand’s products haven’t changed is one of the ad campaign’s goals.
+The only mention of the old brand in the new brand’s commercials is a brief fine-print disclaimer that says “New name.
+Same great taste as Aunt Jemima.”
+Parent company PepsiCo said reminding customers that the brand’s products haven’t changed is one of the ad campaign’s goals.

 Boosting sales is another.

-Note: Update: This story has been updated to reflect a brief fine-print mention of Aunt Jemima in the ad.